How to Install TimberTech COMPOSITE Decking With CONCEALoc® Hidden Clip Fasteners

-While TimberTech PRO and EDGE capped composite decking is specifically engineered for enduring beauty, it's always wise to keep your backyard build free of dirt, debris, and spills.
+While TimberTech Composite capped composite decking is specifically engineered for enduring beauty, it’s always wise to keep your backyard build free of dirt, debris, and spills.
 To maximize the aesthetics of your deck, we recommend using TimberTech® DeckCleaner™.

 USE THE APPROPRIATE BRUSH

-When cleaning your TimberTech decking with DeckCleaner, use a medium-to-stiff nylon brush.
+When cleaning your TimberTech Composite decking with DeckCleaner, use a medium-to-stiff nylon brush.

 For full details on keeping your capped composite deck looking as great on day 1,000 as day 1, read more over on Care & Cleaning.